 Explanation: Cottage cheese is a type of soft cheese.
 It is made either with skimmed milk, whole milk, or by adding cream.
 However, the addition of cream increases the smoothness of cheese and also improves its flavor and texture.

 5. Which of the following is a semi-hard cheese?

 a) Cheddar cheese

 b) Parmesan cheese

 Explanation: Edam cheese is a type of semi-hard cheese.
 It is originated in the Netherlands.
 The production starts by rennet coagulation and restriction of lactic acid production.
 It matures within 2 weeks and 9 months.
 Gouda cheese, Colby cheese, Montasio cheese are a few examples of semi-hard cheese.

 d) The semi-hard cheese

-Explanation: Rennet is a complex set of enzymes which are produced in the stomach of ruminants and its key component is chymosin which is a protease enzyme.
+Explanation: Rennet is a complex set of enzymes that are produced in the stomach of ruminants and its key component is chymosin which is a protease enzyme.
 It is used in the production of cheese as it separates milk into curd and whey.